noviceprogrammeroh/02-refactor-code-challenge/README.md

 # 02-refactor-code-challenge

-Markup : This pages shows the completed challenge for week two.
+This pages shows the completed challenge for week two.
 I refactored the code to semble the demo image.
 Here are the following things I formatted:

 - Added alts on the images
 - Created ids for the benefits'sections paragraphs